Nathan Healy

 Maine Solar Irradiance

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
-Maine’s seasonal sunlight variations and snowy winters create unique solar conditions.
-Despite shorter winter days, proper system design maximizes year-round energy production effectively.
+Maine’s long winter days and snowy conditions create unique solar challenges, but with proper system design, the Pine State can achieve excellent solar production year-round.

 What Can the Average Maine Solar System Power?